 How much does an iPhone cost to make: Bit of both

-Of course, Apple also sells content via its App Store, and because of its head start in the market, and its premium brand, it can earn profit from both hardware and content sales.
-As iSuppli's Lam notes: "Why is the Apple iPad so much more expensive than the other guy?
+The enormous headway that Apple made in terms of the apps sold through its App Store, combined with its brand recognition, means it can earn a buck from not just selling handsets, but through its software too.
+As iSuppli's Lam suggests: "Why is the Apple iPad so much more expensive than the other guy?
 Because Apple isn't operating in the same playing field."

-Samsung also focuses mostly on hardware sales, notes IDC's Labesque.
+Samsung also dedicates much of its efforts on hardware sales, IDC's Labesque notes.
 "What Samsung has is a very large portfolio [that ranges] from the more price-sensitive to the high-end.